Covid-19 Pandemic : Radiotherapy Precautions & Preparedness

 - Appointments of patients on treatment can be staggered throughout the day to avoid congestion at the machine area.

 - Review of patients on treatment can be done while they are awaiting treatment or telephonically to reduce footfalls in the out-patient department and also to reduce the thoroughfare through other areas of the hospital.

 - On-board imaging may be minimized to reduce treatment time.
-If at all Image guidance has to be done, presence of consultants / physicians at the machine console may hasten the image guided procedures.
+If at all Image guidance has to be done, the presence of consultants/physicians at the machine console may hasten the image-guided procedures.

 - In case of availability, infected patients may be treated on a separate machine/ or in a separate time slot with all necessary precautions for the technologists and other care providers, to minimize the number of personnel exposed.